 - Place the pie onto a large baking sheet and bake for 20 minutes.
 Keeping the pie in the oven, turn the temperature down to 350°F (177°C) and bake for an additional 30-35 minutes.
 After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.

 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Before serving, drizzle leftover caramel on top of pie or on each slice.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

-Make ahead tip/Freezing: A couple ways to make ahead of time!
-Make 1 day in advance-- after it cools, cover tightly and keep at room temperature.
+- Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
+Make 1 day in advance– after it cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling can also be frozen up to 3 months, thaw overnight in the refrigerator before using.

-- A squeeze of fresh lemon brightens up the overall flavor of the filling.
-You won't regret adding it!
+- Lemon Juice: A squeeze of fresh lemon brightens up the overall flavor of the filling.
+You won’t regret adding it!